Thinking of going self-guided? Here are the answers to the most important questions about self-guided bike tours in Ireland.

 Do I need to keep to a set pace?

-Can I taylor my self-guided bike tour?
+Can I customise my self-guided bike tour?

 How will I know what attractions are along the route?

 Most bike tour companies will give you guide notes.
 The Ireland by Bike tour notes give you a very comprehensive guide to everything worth seeing along the way.
+The Irish coastline is for most people the main attraction and simply following it makes the tour worthwhile.
+But there are countless historical and other treasures along the way that it would be a pity to miss.
+Your guide notes will give you information about these.

 What about my luggage?

 The vast majority of cycling holiday companies include luggage transfers as part of the tour package.
 This gives you the freedom to enjoy each day, safe in the knowledge that your luggage will be waiting for you when you arrive at your next accommodation.
+It is worthwhile checking with your bike tour company if panniers, handlebar bags, etc. to carry the items you need during the day are provided.

 What if I have a problem or a puncture?